Frequently Asked Questions

 Encryption

-Can I use yadm without gpg?
+Can I use yadm without gpg, openssl, transcrypt or git-crypt?

-Should I yadm add my .config/yadm/encrypt file?
+Should I yadm add my ~/.config/yadm/encrypt file?

 Yes!
 This way your configuration for what files should be encrypted will follow you when you clone your repository.